madcodemonkey/CsvConverter/docs/Upgrading/Upgrading-Main.md

         - CsvConverterStringReplaceTextEveryMatch
         - CsvConverterStringReplaceTextExactMatch
     - TrimCsvToClassPreConverter is replaced with CsvConverterStringTrimmer.
-    - StringIsNullOrWhiteSpaceSetToNullCsvToClassPreConverter is replaced with CsvConverterStringReplacesNullOrWhiteSpaceWithNewValue
+    - StringIsNullOrWhiteSpaceSetToNullCsvToClassPreConverter is replaced with CsvConverterStringReplaceNullOrWhiteSpaceWithNewValue